kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 * October 27: Each group should record a small section of your team's video game (30-60 seconds; one clip per group).
 Bring this video clip of your game to discuss during class.
 Think of this segment as an opportunity for close reading.
 * November 6: Script for Video due in class.
 Bring 6-7 print copies (enough for every person in your group, plus one for your instructor).
 * November 13: Bring in a copy of your group's Annotated Bibliography to class
-* November 20: Watch videos in class
+* November 20: Watch videos in class.
+One team member should upload a copy of the annotated bibliography and paste a link to the video onto T-Square before classtime.

 <h3>Reflection</h3>